technosim/netbox/README.md

 This repository contains a curated collection of **NetBox YAML templates** for device types, devices, and supporting objects.
 It is intended for **learning, reference, and personal infrastructure documentation**.

+##The collection is made up of:
+- Items I have made personally because I couldn't find them elsewhere
+- Items found elsewhere and modified for to fit my use
+- Items found elsewhere and bundled into here for my own convenience, without modification.
+Credit is in YAML comments and below.

 ---

 ## Overview